Regulations of the Finnish Financial Ombudsman Service (FINE)

 - adopt the FINE budget and Financial Statements, including the Annual Report;

-- appoint the Committees and determine the remunerations payable to their Members;
+- appoint the members to the Executive Committee and determine the remunerations payable to them;

 - elect the Auditor;

-- adopt the FINE strategy and decide on the general terms of employment and additional signing rights granted to the personnel;
+- adopt the FINE strategy and decide on the general terms of employment of the personnel;

 - act as the superior decisive body, directing and controlling the FINE operations.